An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Johnson & Johnson.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how JNJ stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Pharmaceuticals: Major industry.
+We show how JNJ stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Pharmaceutical Preparation Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 At Johnson & Johnson, we believe good health is the foundation of vibrant lives, thriving communities and forward progress.
 That’s why for more than 130 years, we have aimed to keep people well at every age and every stage of life.
 Today, as the world’s largest and most broadly-based healthcare company, we are committed to using our reach and size for good.
 We strive to improve access and affordability, create healthier communities, and put a healthy mind, body and environment within reach of everyone, everywhere.
 We are blending our heart, science and ingenuity to profoundly change the trajectory of health for humanity.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.